-In continuation of these efforts, a State Level Consultation on Special Component Plan and Tribal Sub Plan was organized by AAA and Jai Bhim Vikas Sansthan in collaboration with Dalit and Adivasi sangathan in the state last year.
+In continuation of these efforts, a State Level Consultation on Special Component Plan and Tribal

+Sub Plan was organized by AAA and Jai Bhim Vikas Sansthan in collaboration with Socially excluded and Adivasi sangathan in the state last year.
 In this consultation delegates from the civil society Organization, Advocates, media and community leaders were invited.
-The main objective of the consultation was to discuss on the SCSP budget allocation and its expenditure by the concerned departments and invite suggestions on the draft bill of SCSP/TSP developed by AAA and Dalit Adhikar Network.
+The main objective of the consultation was to discuss on the SCSP budget allocation and its expenditure by the concerned departments and invite suggestions on better planning and utilization and support the state.